jwizzle/nd.nvim/README.md

 ## Todo

+* Also load links from content, if they exist only, try parsing everything between [[]]
 * Actually document code
+* Should this be more decoupled from telescope itself?
 * Renaming zettels
 * More telescope shortcuts
 * Actions to fill the header of current file with links/tags from zettel contents